-The PSL is back after its enforced break and we’re straight back into the action with an important game, filled with good cricket betting opportunities.
+The PSL is back after its enforced break and we’re straight back into the action with an important game, filled with live cricket satta rates from top sites.
 Islamabad plays Quetta here and the game will begin at 6.30 pm IST (5.00 local time) on Friday, June 11, with the game to be played at Abu Dhabi.

 It’s almost last-chance saloon time for the Gladiators, while Islamabad can’t be making too many mistakes at this stage, either.

 The best Islamabad United v Quetta Gladiators predictions are coming up next.

 There have been a few changes since the PSL was suspended back in March.
 They will now be without the English trio of Alex Hales, Lewis Gregory and Phil Salt.

 Hales is a huge loss as one of the world’s most explosive limited-overs openers, a player who can really take the game away from you in no time.
 He was, after all, the top run-scorer in this year’s Big Bash.

 Gregory is a good player too as a capable all-rounder while Phil Salt has plenty of potential, although he hasn’t been at his best for the last year or so.
 South African top order batter Janneman Malan is also out.